andySigler/nodela/README.md

 ```
 node app.js
 ```
-This will start the script, and open your default browser to 'localhost'.
+Once the script starts, and open your default browser to 'localhost'.